 I have avoided aligning PKM with any technology, though I have been asked several times.
 The same goes for certification.
 How can I certify you in a discipline?
 It is your journey to take.
 However, your peers can validate your level of mastery.
 If you participate in diverse knowledge networks and are respected by others for the knowledge you contribute, there will be many indicators as to your mastery.
 Your work will be shared.
 You will be consulted.
 You will have many connections.
 No single variable or index will determine your mastery.
 As you develop mastery, you will understand that subtle signals are more important than badges or certificates.

 The personal knowledge mastery workshops allow us to take some steps together.
 There are opportunities to examine our networks, consider critical thinking, and see how we can make better knowledge connections.
-Over a period of six weeks there is time to practice.
+Over a period of nine weeks there is time for practice and reflection.
 For some it may be too much and for others it may be not enough.
-After several hundred participants in workshops over the past three years, we know we will never have a perfect structure.
-But pretty well everyone has learned something, even those with a lot of experience.
+After several hundred participants in workshops over the past several years, we know we will never have a perfect structure.
+But everyone has learned something, even those with a lot of experience.

 The PKM workshops are in a state of perpetual Beta.
 Each successive one is built upon what has been learned in previous workshops.
 As the curator, I focus on providing just enough information to get things started.
 Adding too much content only serves to confuse.
 I continuously prune excess information, but I stay ready to offer additional information or connections as participants journey through the program.
 The workshops are organized around a cohort of participants, so there are others along the same journey.
 Quite often friendships and connections are made.
 Participants come from around the world.

-PKM in 40 Days [now 60 days] is not your ordinary online workshop.
+PKMastery in 60 Days is not your ordinary online course or workshop.
 But then, why should it be?
 Prepare for the new world of work by learning out loud.
 Learning is not something to get, it has to be done, and often it is best done with others.
 Come experience something different.

-Sign up for the next public online PKM workshop or contact me to develop a custom on-site program for your organization.
+Sign up for the next public online PKM workshop or contact me to facilitate a master class on-site for your organization.